 THE FIRST BITE

 Chocolate gives us immediate sensory pleasure from the taste on our tongues, and within 15 minutes sugar is converted to blood glucose that gives us an energy burst.
-But after an hour or so our blood glucose levels fall and “crash” – this is most severe with milk chocolate, the most sugary kind.
+But after an hour or so our blood glucose levels fall and “crash” – this is most severe with milk chocolate, the sugariest kind.
 A spike in insulin causes a lower blood sugar level than you started with, causing headaches, fatigue and lethargy.

 Chocolate has appetite-suppressing properties that can help you lose weight.
-Not only is it high in fat, which makes you feel full for longer, researchers in Italy have found the flavonol in dark chocolate improves insulin sensitivity, which improves our ability to absorb sugars rather than store them as fat.
+Not only is it high in fat, which makes you feel full for longer, but researchers in Italy have also found the flavanol in dark chocolate improves insulin sensitivity, which improves our ability to absorb sugars rather than store them as fat.
 Another study in the Netherlands showed that even smelling dark chocolate resulted in a decrease in the hunger hormone, ghrelin.
 This only applies to dark chocolate, as milk chocolate can often have the opposite effect.
-Tests in animals suggest that the flavonols in chocolate could potentially play a part in preventing obesity and type 2 diabetes.
+Tests in animals suggest that the flavanols in chocolate could potentially play a part in preventing obesity and type 2 diabetes.

 Chocolate contains caffeine, a bowel stimulant that can trigger symptoms of irritable bowel syndrome (IBS) as it transits through the small and large intestine 4-5 hours after eating it.
 Caffeine also raises acid levels in our stomach, which facilitate digestion, but can also result in heartburn, acid reflux or inflammation of an existing stomach ulcer.
-If you struggle with acid reflux or other gut problems, you might find that chocolate tastes great going down but not so good once it hits the stomach.
+If you struggle with acid reflux or other gut problems, you might find that chocolate tastes great going down but not so well once it hits the stomach.

 An Easter egg won’t make you an immediate genius, but regular doses of dark chocolate can improve our brainpower and memory, according to a number of studies.
-Moreover, a report published in the New England Journal of Medicine in 2012 found a “surprisingly powerful” correlation between chocolate intake per capita and the number of Nobel laureates in various countries.
+Moreover, a report published in the New England Journal of Medicine in 2012 found a “surprisingly powerful” correlation between chocolate intakes per capita and the number of Nobel laureates in various countries.

 A 2012 Cochrane Group report into dark chocolate found that a couple of squares each day – about 100g – can lead to a small reduction in blood pressure.
-The report said flavonols in cocoa produce nitric oxide, which 'relaxes' blood vessels and makes it easier for blood to pass through them, lowering blood pressure.
+The report said flavanols in cocoa produce nitric oxide, which 'relaxes' blood vessels and makes it easier for blood to pass through them, lowering blood pressure.